 Cognitive Ability Test

-A cognitive ability test measures the cognitive ability (IQ) of job applicants or employees.
-The Bridge Ability Suite is the best and most used cognitive ability test by companies, organizations, and governments in many countries worldwide.
-This cognitive ability test is often administered during selection or recruitment.
-Or it can be used to see if an employee can progress to a higher-level position.
-You can order this test separately (per candidate) or buy it through an affordable subscription.
+A cognitive ability test measures the intelligence (IQ) of job applicants or employees.
+The Bridge Ability Suite is the most popular cognitive ability test used by companies, organizations, and governments around the world.
+This test is often given during hiring or to determine if an employee can be promoted.
+You can order this test for each candidate or buy it through an affordable subscription.

 Wat is a cognitive ability test?